 Release of Information

-The FOIPPA, in addition to assuring confidentiality and privacy, sets the rules enabling us to disclose information that pertains to you or that we can lawfully disclose to the public.
-For assistance with the release of information, please inquire with our Health Records Office at 250-339-1441 or email email@example.com.
+The Freedom of Information & Protection of Privacy Act, in addition to assuring confidentiality and privacy, sets the rules enabling us to disclose information that pertains to you or that we can lawfully disclose to the public.
+For assistance with the release of information, please contact the Health Records Department at 250-339-1441 or email email@example.com.

 The access to and privacy of personal health information will be guided by St. Joseph’s General Hospital's Privacy Code principles, consistent with provincial and federal legislation.